SEGVeenstra/conditioned/README.md

 `Conditioned` will have one child.
 What that child will be is up to you.
 You will provide the cases and `Conditioned` will figure out which `builder` to call.

 > Note: You will always provide a builder method that results in a Widget.
-Providing builders instead of Widgets are better for performance and allows us to use null objects.
+Providing builders instead of Widgets is better for performance and allows us to use null objects.

 ### Basics